-I’ve been obsessed with sugared fruit in holiday decor, and now I’m showing you how make your own!
+I’ve been obsessed with sugared fruit in holiday decor for years, and now I’m showing you how to make your own!

 Every year at Christmas, I buy home decor magazines to see all of the gorgeous homes decorated for the holidays.

 There is so much inspiration in those pages!

 It seems like every year I see at least one home that is using sugared fruit in their holiday decor, and I’m always drawn to the look.